 This information can help you better understand your user’s interests and where they go for news and entertainment, a key part of creating your customer profile.

 You can get a breakdown of where your visitors are coming from by city, state, and even country.
 This can help you understand where your customers are coming from.
 Bonus: This Google Analytics customer data can also help you create local based content.
 For example, if you find out that 50% of your traffic comes from Chicago, you might be able to create a piece of content specific to the city.

 Although Google has been hiding keyword level data from us, you can still get a good idea of how people are searching for you.
 Under Acquisitions > Search Engine > Queries, you can see the number of impressions and clicks for various keywords people use to get to your business.
 The results for queries you rank for could surprise you.
-They can also help you better understand of the types of problems/solutions your users are searching for.
+They can also help you better understand the types of problems/solutions your users are searching for.

 This is just a start to what you can uncover about your users in Google Analytics to create a customer profile.
 There’s no need to survey your customers and mine the data; it’s all available for free in your Analytics account.